Projects

 </Frame>

-Open **Models** in the project sidebar to browse model containers in that project.
+Open **Models** in the sidebar to browse every model container in the project.

 The models list supports nested structure using `/` in model names as a quasi-folder path.